Pediatric Coarctation of the Aorta

 How common is coarctation of the aorta?

-Coarctation of the aorta is rare form congenital heart disease.
+Coarctation of the aorta is a rare form of congenital heart disease.
 According to the Centers for Disease Control & Prevention, it affects only 4 out of every 10,000 babies.

 Will my child be able to play sports?